Tinkerforge/doc/source/Hardware/Bricklets/Humidity.rst

 language API bindings (you need this in any case if you want to use the Bricks/Bricklets).
 The latter is only for testing purposes.

-Connect your Humidity Sensor to an arbitrary :ref:`Brick <product_overview_bricks>` over the supplied cable (see picture below).
+Connect your Humidity Bricklet to an arbitrary :ref:`Brick <product_overview_bricks>` over the supplied cable (see picture below).

 .. image:: /Images/Bricks/Servo_Brick/servo_brick_test.jpg